SachinAgarwal1337/google-places-api/README.md

 With just 2 lines of code you can request to any google places api feature.
 No need to manually perform any curl requests.

 ### The following place requests are available:
-* [Place Search](#place-search) return a list of places based on a user's location or search string.
+* [Place Search](#place-search) This service gives a list of places based on a user's location or search string.
-* [Place Details](#place-details) requests return more detailed information about a specific Place, including user reviews.
+* [Place Details](#place-details) This service gives more detailed information about a specific Place, including user reviews.
-* [Place Autocomplete](#place-autocomplete) can be used to automatically fill in the name and/or address of a place as you type.
+* [Place Autocomplete](#place-autocomplete) This service is Used to automatically fill in the name and/or address of a place as you type.
-* [Query Autocomplete](#query-autocomplete) can be used to provide a query prediction service for text-based geographic searches, by returning suggested queries as you type.
+* [Query Autocomplete](#query-autocomplete) This service is Used to provide a query prediction service for text-based geographic searches, by returning suggested queries as you type.
-* [Place Add](#place-add) can be used to add a place to Google's Place database
+* [Place Add](#place-add) This service Used to Add/Delete a place to Google's Place database

 # Installation
 Install it with composer